arnavaidya/OverTheWire-Wargames-Walkthrough/Bandit/readme.md

 The password in this level is not displayed in production, indicating that there might be multiple branches.

-*Step 2:* We can see the listof all the branches in the repo using the *git branch* command.
+*Step 2:* We can see the list of all the branches in the repo using the *git branch* command.

         git branch -a